-SECTION 10.ADDITIONAL COMMITMENTS
+SECTION 10.-ADDITIONAL COMMITMENTS

 - 10.1.
-The University will purchase for UC2B, up to 1 Gigabit per Second (Gbps) of Internet connectivity for five years, starting with the August 15, 2012 commencement of UC2B retail services. - 10.2.
-The University will offer up to 1 Gbps of data transport between Chicago and campus for five years at no cost to UC2B starting with the August 15, 2012 commencement of UC2B retail services.
+The University will offer funds to purchase for UC2B, up to 1 Gigabit per Second (Gbps) of Internet connectivity for five years, starting with the August 15, 2012 commencement of UC2B retail services. - 10.2.
+The University will offer up to 1 Gbps of data transport between Chicago and campus for five years at no cost to UC2Bthe Consortium, starting with the August 15, 2012 commencement of UC2B retail services.